AlexandrePatrocinio/AutoCRUD/README.md

 Initially, it is integrated with PostgresSQL and SQLServer via two generic implementations of the IRepository interface available in the AutoCRUD.Data.NpgSql and AutoCRUD.Data.SqlClient namespaces respectively.
 For this, AutoCRUD uses the Dapper package.

 To learn how to use it, please see the example repository called "api" on my github.

+#Project
+This extension was inspired by the challenge that occurred in Brazil in 2023 called rinhabackend (https://github.com/zanfranceschi/rinha-de-backend-2023-q3).
+I used the idea to easily generate an API that implements a CRUD automatically (hence the name) with the endpoints requested in the challenge.

 *Package dependencies